Recon-Fuzz/recon-docs/src/writing_invariant_tests/example_project.md

 ## Adding to `Setup`

-Now with a contract that we can test, we just have to deploy it in the `Setup` contract:
+Now with a contract that we can test, we can deploy it in the `Setup` contract:

 ```solidity
 abstract contract Setup is BaseSetup, ActorManager, AssetManager, Utils {